teticio/pdf2remarkable/README.md

 ## Troubleshooting

 * `Book <ASIN> is not available for download (ContentUnsupported)`.
-Some books can only be read on the Kindle App; if you are unable to open the book on https://read.amazon.com, then you will not be able to download it.
+Some books can only be read on the Kindle web / desktop app; if you are unable to open the book on https://read.amazon.com, then you will not be able to download it.
 In principle, it should be possible to extend `kindle2pdf` to cater for these cases, but it would be quite involved.
 If you are interested in undertaking this challenge then please open a Pull Request or reach out to me.

 * If you get a "Permission denied" error when running `kindle2pdf` on Windows, try closing any Chrome browsers.